 Thus, when defining the 'level 1 to 3' - requirements and the 'functional architecture', it is important to include the existing constraints for some of the system elements into the requirements management system, see Fig. 4 and corresponding text in summary of chapter 4.3.2.
-In that sense, the description of populating the requirements management system is for the requirements for the system of engineered barriers not fully accurate - here, one does not start with the 'level 1 to 3'- requirements but with the constraints that provide input to define some of the 'level 1 to 3'- requirements to capture the constraints.
+In that sense, the description of populating the requirements management system is for the requirements for the system of engineered barriers not fully accurate - here, one does not start with the 'level 1 to 3'- requirements but with the constraints that provide input to define some of the 'level 1 to 3'- requirements for e.g. for the system of engineered barriers to capture the constraints resulting from the properties of the waste foreseen for disposal and the geological environment of the site selected.